solliancenet/microsoft-postgresql-developer-guide/artifacts/01-ClassicDeploy/README.md

 ## Database Deployment

 1. On the **paw-1** virtual machine, open a Windows PowerShell window
 2. Run the following commands to create the database (type `yes` when prompted).
-Note that the repo should be cloned to the `c:\labfiles` directory:
+Note that the developer guide repo should be cloned to the `c:\labfiles` directory:

     ```PowerShell
-    cd C:\labfiles\microsoft-postgresql-developer-guide\artifacts\sample-php-app
+    cd C:\labfiles\microsoft-postgresql-developer-guide\sample-php-app

     composer update